CERA

 Diagnosis

-If you have the symptoms of uveitis, it’s important to see your eye healthcare provider.
+If you have the symptoms of uveitis, it’s important to see your eye healthcare provider immediately.
 If you have uveitis and it is left untreated, it can lead to loss of vision and even blindness.

 Your eye healthcare provider will do a full eye exam to check for uveitis.